visualizedata/data-structures/README.md

 * Gitelman, Chapter 8
 * [What is code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)

-**Final Assignments 1, 2, and 3 due Monday 12/16 at 6:00pm:**
+**Final Assignments 1, 2, and 3 due Tuesday 12/15 at 6:00pm:**

-### Virtual meeting (Week 15)
+### December 16 (Week 15)

-Final assignment presentation videos posted by Monday, December 16 at 6:00pm.
-Comments due by Tuesday, December 17 at 6:00pm

-Terminating and cleaning up your AWS resources and credentials. [[**checklist**](https://github.com/visualizedata/data-structures/blob/master/AWS_shutdown.md)]

-In the final (virtual) class meeting, you will present your work in groups, by theme.
-Group and theme assignments:
+In the final class meeting, you will present your work in groups, by theme: 1) reliability, 2) scalability, and 3) maintainability.

-* **Reliability**: John, Luella, Lulu, Misha, Robin, and Yiran
-* **Scalability**: Amanda, Antonie, J, Nour, and Xingyang
-* **Maintainability**: Marcy, Marisa, Neil, Saloni, and Xingwei
+Terminating and cleaning up your AWS resources and credentials. [**checklist**]

 ## Learning Outcomes